Sergon10/calliope-bots/README.md

 calliope-sora .\prompts.json video "Studio Ghibli style, pastel colors, concept art"
 ```

-The bot will generate images one by one, saving them in an `outputs` folder as:
+The bot will generate images one by one, saving them in the `outputsDir` folder as:

 ```
 1_calliopeBot_image.png